 - Making a commitment that any occupant of the apartment will be subject to the advance approval of the co-op board

 - Agreeing that the apartment will be sold after the current occupant dies, or transferred only to someone approved by the co-op board.

 The goal is to convince the board that the transaction doesn’t hurt the co-op, and can be consummated in a way that won’t expose the building to any additional risk.
-While no firm can guarantee getting board approval every time, a competent Elder Law attorney should succeed in a large majority of cases.
+While no firm can guarantee getting board approval every time, Lamson & Cutner has been successful in almost every case.